Zhruang/AugTheGallery/Aug the Gallery.md

 #### On Battro’s *From Malraux’s Imaginary Museum to the Virtual Museum*

+André Malraux suggests a change of function and significance of an artwork when moved to the museum from its original location.
+“They are Rembrandt and Titian.
+The portrait, especially, has ceased to be someone’s portrait.”
+First, modern museums have dragged the works out of their initially designed purpose, altered the viewers’ ways of looking at them,

+André Malraux suggests that once a piece of work

+his philosophical disposition toward idealism impeded his ability to make a connection with the city.

 a “change of function” —> out of original context / appreciated differently —> the title of an artwork —> subject matter —> subject matter vs artist name —> museum wall label design

 photography —> reproduction —> “equalize” the style across different objects —> flattened —> “lost specificity to common style” —> scale? —> one attribute / spatial relationship with the space nearby —> reproduction as a hint to the original in which we are allowed to freely imagine ???